-Representations may only be made under the four Licensing Objectives in the Licensing Act 2003 and must be demonstrated based upon the individual premises concerned and in relation to the effect of the application on these objectives.
+Representations may only be made under the four Licensing Objectives in the 2003 Act and must be demonstrated based upon the individual premises concerned and in relation to the effect of the application on these objectives.
 The Council will expect examples to be given and will not consider applications that list the Licensing Objectives without demonstrating cause behind this.
+Irrelevant representations cannot be accepted.

-A representation may only be accepted should the objector provide their name and address which will be made available to the applicant, although the Council may, in exceptional circumstances, allow objections with anonymity should there be significant concern for the person making said representation.
+A representation may only be accepted should the objector provide their name and address which will be made available to the applicant, although the Council may, in exceptional circumstances, allow objections with anonymity should there be significant concern for the person making said representation as a result of a genuine and well-founded fear of intimidation or threat of violence.

-Representations must be made by midnight on the final day of the consultation period, usually 28 days in the case of a new premises licence or club premises certificate or variation of such licence of certificate.
+Representations must be made by midnight on the final day of the consultation period, usually 28 days in the case of a new premises licence or club premises certificate or variation of such licence or certificate.
 The consultation period in the case of minor variations is usually 10 working days.